syedhuzyfaali/Flutter-Virtual-Internship/README.md

 ## Project Overview

-StudySphere aims to simplify digital learning for students while providing admins an efficient way to publish and manage educational programs.
+StudySync aims to simplify digital learning for students while providing admins an efficient way to publish and manage educational programs.
 The **frontend app** focuses on responsive design, clear navigation, and smooth user experience built entirely with **Flutter**.

 ---